 The School Counseling program and the Clinical Mental Health Counseling program at Winona State University are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The accreditation is effective through March 31, 2025.
-As is typical, reaccreditation will be pursued in accordance with CACREP reaccreditation guidelines.
+As is typical, reaccreditation will be pursued in accordance with CACREP reaccreditation guidelines to maintain accreditation for these programs.